billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

   Ctrl-U deletes everything you have written in the line
 ```

-Before executing it, first bring down the interface you decided to give to DPDK.
+Before executing it, bring down the interface you decided to give to DPDK.
 DPDK will take over it now.
 In my case, I used this command:

 ```
 sudo ifconfig enp0s3 down